 Send a small job one day, then another the next and another the next, etc. (if you can help it)

 Call me.
 If I’m free I will pick up.
 Leave a message asking me to call you back.
 But to make sure, why not back it up with an email.

 Feel free to ignore all of the above if you choose, but please note, your eventual invoice will be larger if you do.

-At the end of the day, you pay for my time, If it takes me longer to process your request it is likely to cost you more.
+At the end of the day, you pay for my time, I have a timer.
+If it takes me longer to process your request it is likely to cost you more.